 Black Friday is almost here, and the security of South Park Mall is preparing accordingly.
 An orientation for new recruits is in process, revealing that the first twenty shoppers in the store will recieve 80% off.
 Of course, the shoppers are willing to fight, even kill, each other for the best holiday deals.
 Among the new recruits is Randy Marsh, who claims that he is trying to earn some extra holiday cash.
 Meanwhile, Wizard King Cartman gathers the fighters of Zauron for a meeting in the Great Hall (i.e. his basement).
 He tells the assembled group about the existence of Black Friday, and how they can take advantage of its deals to get the otherwise unaffordable next gen gaming devices they need to survive.
 Finally, we see a news report on the upcoming Black Friday sale, in which the consumers detail their plans and methods to be the first inside.

-when Clyde suggests them.
-Meanwhile, Randy is bored at the mall, and enguages in some small talk with another guard, who tells him of his experience with the last Black Friday rush, saying that his group was saved by Old Cap, the head of security with a scarred eye.
+Back at Cartman's house, the Zauron army is preparing themselves for Black Friday when Paladin Butters brings Cartman news of a faction agreeing to join them.
+However, he greets Cartman with a salute, and when informed that the characters in Game of Thrones don't salute, he admits he hasn't watched the show yet.
+Cartman is still dissatisfied with the size of his army, and refuses to accept a group of kids who play Star Trek when Clyde suggests them.
+Meanwhile, Randy is bored at the mall, and engages in some small talk with another guard, who tells him of his experience with the last Black Friday rush, saying that his group was saved by Old Cap, the head of security with a scarred eye.

-.
-In fact, Cartman had not specified that they were fighting for Xboxes.
+On their way to the next meeting, Butters tells Cartman that he has finally watched Game of Thrones, noting how he was disturbed by the amount of "gay wieners" on the show.
+They arrive at Cartman's backyard, where Cartman announces that the kindergarteners will be joining the army and the Xbox Ones will be theirs.
+However, the subsequent cheering is disrupted when Craig says that he thought they were going to get PlayStation 4s (Cartman had not specified that they were fighting for Xboxes).
+An argument breaks out because some kids want Xbox Ones while others want PlayStation 4s.
 Since the kids refuse to commit to one machine, the army ends up being sundered.
 Sir Kyle is shocked to see his friend Sir Stan joining the PS4 army, preferring the console's touchpad interface over Xbox One's all-in-one entertainment features.

 That night, Randy comes home from work, only to be confronted by Sharon.
 Randy continues to insist that he's only working a temp job in security to make holiday money, but when Sharon accuses him using the job to get to the front of the line on Black Friday, Randy reluctantly admits to this, saying that nobody else has thought of that idea.
 Sharon tells him that the purpose of Black Friday is to buy things for other people, not for yourself.
 Randy, however, will have none of it.
 Meanwhile, Cartman reluctantly negotiates with the Star Trek kids to join his Xbox One army, then tells Kyle that winning Stan back to their side is a lost cause, saying that they'll have to expand their army in order to "out-Game of Thrones him".
 At this point, Butters rants about the show's emphasis on gay wieners over dragons, noting how straight wieners aren't as erect.

 Over at the mall, the security guards recieve news about a new "Stop-Touching-Me Elmo" doll being released in time for Black Friday.
 To their horror, they discover shoppers already lining up outside for the Black Friday sales.
 As Old Cap directs the Black Friday shoppers to a line specifically created for them, Stan and the PS4 kids visit the Goth Kids at South Park Elementary, asking them to join their cause.
 Of course, the Goth Kids want to get PS4s because they're blacker, but they want to wait until they are cheaper and more available.
 Stan argues that if the Goths wait it out, then they risk the new Xboxes becoming the standard, but the Goths don't care.